 In the most recent flexing of political muscle, the McConnell’s Senate Leadership Fund vowed up to $10 million to protect an ally in new Alabama Sen. Luther Strange this summer, even though leaders concede any Republican in the race could hold the seat.
 The Senate’s GOP establishment also wields considerable influence over campaign staff, often blacklisting consulting firms that do business with candidates they don’t like.

-Stewart’s bombastic style, underscored by his refusal to endorse primary opponent Ed Gillespie (R) after losing the governor’s primary this week, is almost certain to put him at odds with McConnell word, which is eagerly eyeing other candidates for this competitive swing state.
+Stewart’s bombastic style, underscored by his refusal to endorse primary opponent Ed Gillespie (R) after losing the governor’s primary this week, is almost certain to put him at odds with McConnell world, which is eagerly eyeing other candidates for this competitive swing state.

 What We're Following See More »